shreyas0201/Teardroid-phprat-andro/README.md

 - hidden app icon (work on new android versions too tested on 9 to 13)

 #### Interested in scatter alfa
+- You can buy it from => https://scatter.sellup.io/
 - Demo video available on my telegram channel => https://t.me/scatter1337
 - Pm me on telegram https://t.me/script1337